 Vectors and matrices are used to store sets of values, all of which are the same type.
 A vector can be either a row vector or a column vector.
 A matrix can be visualized as a table of values.
-The dimensions of a matrix are $r \times c$, where r is the number of rows and c is the number of columns.
+The dimensions of a matrix are $r \times c$ , where r is the number of rows and c is the number of columns.
 This is pronounced -r by c.
-If a vector has n elements, a row vector would have the dimensions $1 \times n$, and a column vector would have the dimensions $n \times 1$.
-A scalar (one value) has the dimensions 1×1 .
+If a vector has n elements, a row vector would have the dimensions $1 \times n$ , and a column vector would have the dimensions $1 \times n$ , and a column vector would have the dimensions $n \times 1$ .
+A scalar (one value) has the dimensions $1 \times 1$ .
 Therefore, vectors and scalars are actually just subsets of matrices.
-Here are some diagrams showing, from left to right, a scalar, a column vector, a row vector, and a matrix:

-The scalar is 1×1 , the column vector is 3×1 (3 rows by 1 column), the row vector is 1×4 (1 row by 4 columns), and the matrix is 3×3 .
 All the values stored in these matrices are stored in what are called elements.
 MATLAB is written to work with matrices; the name MATLAB is short for -matrix laboratory.
-For this reason, it is very easy to create vector and matrix variables, and there are many operations and functions that can be used on vectors and matrices.
-A vector in MATLAB is equivalent to what is called a one-dimensional array in other languages.
-A matrix is equivalent to a two-dimensional array.
+I Forthis reason, it is very easy to create vector and matrix variables, and there are many operations and functions that can be used on vectors and matrices.
+A vector in MATLAB is equivalent to a two-dimensional array.
 Usually, even in MATLAB, some operations that can be performed on either vectors or matrices are referred to as array operations.
 The term array also frequently is used to mean generically either a vector or a matrix.